-For questions or to receive the latest version, please contact Angelo I. Amador, Executive Director of the Restaurant Law Center, at 202-492-5037 or via e-mail at aamador@restaurant.org.
-Special thanks to Michael J. Lotito and Walt Mullon from Littler's Workplace Policy Institute for their assistance in drafting this document.
+The Official Return to Work Guidelines for Foodservice Establishments is also available online or you may contact Angelo I. Amador, Executive Director of the Restaurant Law Center, at 202-492-5037 or via e-mail at amador@restaurant.org with questions or to request a copy of the latest version.
+Special thanks to Michael J. Lotito and Walt Mullon from Littler's Workplace Policy Institute for their assistance in drafting this document